Moissanite History and Facts

 Yes.
 Moissanite is an extremely stable material.
 It is durable, tough, and highly resistant to scratching, abrasion, breaking, and chipping.
 Its high heat tolerance makes moissanite very unlikely to experience damage during jewellery repair.

 Can moissanite gemstones be re-set into new jewellery?

 Yes.
 Re-setting your moissanite gemstone into a new piece of jewellery can be done by an experienced jeweller.
-Jewellery designers and manufacturers create their design jewellery collections featuring Charles & Colvard Created Moissanite® using techniques very similar to those practiced by bench jewellers.
+Jewellery designers and manufacturers create their designer jewellery collections featuring created Moissanite using techniques very similar to those practiced by bench jewellers.